 The best way to understand complaining is to think of lamenting without faith.
 Israel cried out in Exodus 14:11 with the words, “”Is it because there were no graves in Egypt that you have taken us away to die in the wilderness?
 Why have you dealt with us in this way, bringing us out of Egypt?”

-It is perfectly normal to complain and voice grievances to the Lord, most of the psalms are just that.
+It is perfectly normal to complain and voice grievances to the Lord – most of the psalms are just that!
 But there is hope!
-In Psalm 42:5, David cries out to God in his depression and grief, yet places hope in faith in Him that he will be restored.
+In Psalm 42:5, David cries out to God in his depression and grief.
+Yet he places hope in God who promises to restore him.

 We all have been at points in our lives that instead of trusting God, we lose faith and sight of His promises.
 We become angry, assuming that our suffering is for nothing.